+Name: Practice Name:

+Practice Phone: Mobile:

+Address: Email:

-Name: Practice Name: Practice Phone: Mobile: Address: Email: questionnaire is confidential information, intended only for the use of Multivariable his questionnaire is not the intended recipient, the receiver is hereby notified that are tryly prohibited.
-Introduce Us To Your Business To get started, we'd like you to tell us a little more about you and your busine opportunities within your business, so that we can prepare to have a produc ess.
-The following questions have been designed to help us identify key profit building tive face-to-face meeting.
+CONFIDENTIALITY NOTE: The information contained within this questionnaire is confidential information, intended only for the use of Multivariable Solutions and the person completing this questionnaire.
+If the receiver of this questionnaire is not the intended recipient, the receiver is hereby notified that any dissemination, distribution, copy or publication of the questionnaire is strictly prohibited.

+Introduce Us To Your Business

+To get started, we'd like you to tell us a little more about you and your business.
+The following questions have been designed to help us identify key profit building opportunities within your business, so that we can prepare to have a productive face-to-face meeting.

 What type of practice do you have?
 What specific services do you provide?
 How many staff do you currently have?
 A year ago?
 What is your approximate annual revenue?
 A year ago?
-What is your Net Profit Margin?
-Describe your target market(s): How long have you been involved with / owned the practice?
-What were your goals when you started, or took over the practic ce?
-How many hours do you work now?
+What is your Net Profit Margin? % Describe your target market(s): How long have you been involved with / owned the practice?
+What were your goals when you started, or took over the practice 2 How many hours do you work now?
 How many would you like to work?
 How much income do you take home now?
 How much would you like?
 Do you have a business plan?
-Yes No Do you have a marketing plan? ☐ Yes ☐ No If yes, how often do you measure your progress against the plan ? □ I don't □ Monthly □ Quarterly □ Annually If you had one wish for your practice in the next 30 days, what v would it be?
-Who other than yourself is involved in the decision making pro cess within your practice?
-Is there anything else you'd like to share about yourself or your practice?
+Yes 🗖 No Do you have a marketing plan? $\Box$ Yes $\Box$ No If yes, how often do you measure your progress against the plan? □ I don't □ Monthly □ Quarterly □ Annually If you had one wish for your practice in the next 30 days, what would it be?
+Who other than yourself is involved in the decision making proce ess within your practice?
+Is there anything else you'd like to share about yourself or your pr ractice?
+What is your Net Profit Margin?
+Describe your target market(s): How long have you been involved with / owned the practice?
+What were your goals when you started, or took over the practice: How many hours do you work now?
+How much income do you take home now?
+Do you have a business plan?
+Yes No If yes, how often do you measure your progress against the plan?
+If you had one wish for your practice in the next 30 days, what wo